This “spaceship” is Wally’s new superyacht. It is called WHY200

 Wally WHY200 – Performance

-Its high-performance hull is able to cut through the waves without beating thus reducing pitching to the maximum.
-This hull is coupled in the case of the first unit with 4 Volvo Penta D-13 IPS 1350 engines of 1000 hp each, among the most advanced propulsion systems on the market.
-Thanks to these features WHY200 can navigate at up to 23 knots while maintaining a horizontal trim without ever changing the comfort of the guests onboard.
-Moreover, its width, together with the stabilizing fins that can be activated both at anchor and during navigation, supplied as standard equipment, and the two Seakeepers, ensures excellent stability.
+Its high-performance hull tested in the naval tank is able to cut through waves without beating thus reducing pitching to a minimum.
+This hull is coupled in the case of the first unit with four Volvo Penta D-13 IPS 1350 engines of 1000 hp each, among the most advanced propulsion systems on the market.
+Thanks to these features WHY200 can cruise at up to 23 knots while maintaining a horizontal trim without ever changing the comfort of the guests on board.
+Its width, moreover, combined with the stabilizer fins that can be activated both at anchor and at sea, supplied as standard equipment, and the two Seakeepers ensures excellent stability.

 Facebook